 It is often advisable to hold a meeting with other incorporators to appoint directors and hold directors meeting to approve corporate bylaws, determine the share structure, and so on before filing the Certificate of Incorporation.
 That way, your business starts on the right foot with plans clearly in place.

-You are required to name a registered agent when you file the Certificate of Incorporation.
-In Alabama, a registered agent must meet the following criteria:
+You are required to name an Alabama registered agent when you file your Certificate of Incorporation.
+In Alabama, a registered agent must meet the following requirements:

 Once you’ve done all of the groundwork of selecting and reserving a name, choosing a registered agent, and appointing directors, you are ready to file your Certificate of Incorporation.